How to price your home to sell

 As previously mentioned, many sellers think their home is worth more than it is.
 Why?
 Because of memories.
 Because of sentiment.
 And Because of pride.
 But you must stay objective when assessing your home’s value.
 Buyers, after all, won’t know your home’s personal history.
 What makes your home special to you may not be something that entices them.
 They may want to convert that craft room you worked so hard to perfect into a man cave.
 The lesson: As much as possible, set aside your emotional attachment to your home.
 It will make it easier to determine a realistic, clear-eyed calculation of its price.

 Pricing your home requires careful attention.
 In some cases, the fair market value may not be precisely what you should list it for — for all the reasons we have talked and possibly some other more subtle reasons.
 For example, if comps show that your home is worth $310,000, setting that as your asking price can backfire — the reason is that buyers who are looking online for properties under $300,000 won’t see your home in search results in that case.
 This is why many agents use a pricing strategy that includes a lower price.
 Remember The idea is to maximize exposure, squeezing the last dollar out of the price may turn off buyers and get you no showings or offers.

 #8 Keep Your Head in the Game

 You’ve considered your agent’s advice, and compared it to your own research is you desire to do it.
 The two of you have agreed on the right price for your home.
 Your house is on the market.
 Even after the listing date, price should be an ongoing discussion between you and your agent.
 Markets are fluid, so it’s possible that you’ll have to make tweaks.
 In any case, it’s important to stay in continuous dialogue with your agent, this the Most Valuable Person on our Team.

-Your agent’s goal is to Sell Your House.
-It is important to work together, and to keep your eyes on the price.
+Your agent’s goal is to sell your house quickly.
+It is important to work together and to keep your eyes on the price.